saint0x/greptile-project/Desktop/greptile-project/README.md

 - **Horizontal scaling** for AI processing workers
 - **CDN** for static assets and changelog pages
 - **Security audits** and penetration testing

+> And most importantly, would fix the nasty calendar/loading state ui bugs :/